osism/awesome-netbox/README.md

 ## Forks

 * [nautobot/nautobot](https://github.com/nautobot/nautobot) - Nautobot is a Network Source of Truth and Network Automation Platform, initially developed as a fork of NetBox v2.10.4

+## Inspirations

+* [wobcom/cosmo](https://github.com/wobcom/cosmo) - Cosmo is another fairy that converting Netbox data into input data for our (wobcom) templating solution